anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 The General Storage Model illustrates that at the bottom of any storage solution there is always the physical storage layer and a storage operating system of some sort.
 In Cloud Infrastructure enviroment what is generally consumed is some form of network storage which can be provided by the:
  * Infrastructure platform underlay network for Control Plan and Platform Native - Hypervisor Attached and Container Runtime Managed
  * Tenant / User overlay network for Shared File Storage and Object Storage

+In general for the provision of storage as shared resource it is not desirable to use "in chassis storage" for anything other than in the storage devices for platform hypervisor / OS boot or for the hosts providing the storage sub-systems deployment itself.
+This is due to difficulty in resulting operational management (see principles section "3.6.1 Introduction" - "Operationally Amenable" above).

+For cloud based storage "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.

+Storage also follows the alignment of separated virtual and physical resources of Virtual Infrastructure Layer and HW Infrastructure Layer.
+Reasons for such alignment are described more in Section 3.5.

 While there are new storage technologies being made available and a trend towards the use of flash for all physical storage needs, for the near future, the core storage architecture for Cloud Infrastructure is likely to remain consistent with the network-based consumption model, as described through the stereotypes.

 <a name="3.7"></a>